Courage-1984/Discord-Bot-Image-Upload/README.md

   python lol.py
 ```

-16. Now your script/bot should run smoothly and send all the files in the directory you provided.
+16. Now your script/bot should run smoothly and send all the files in the directory you provided while skipping files that was already sent in the channel.

 **PS:**